vekatze/neut/book/src/terms.md

 }
 ```

-Note that the following won't typecheck:
+Note that the following won't type-check:

 ```neut
 define id<a>(x: a): a {